aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 What is a `witness` clause?
 In Dafny, types are generally expected to have some value.
-The `witness` is there to prove to Dafny that a value of this subset type can indeed be created.
+The `witness` is there to prove to Dafny that a value of this subset type can indeed exists.
 You can imagine that this could be valuable in the case of a complicated condition.
 But since in any event Dafny will REQUIRE